bfabbio90/bfabbio90/README.md

 ---

-## ✨ About Me

-- 💡 Always exploring new ideas and building side projects.
-- 🔧 Currently working with **Python**, **React**, and **Power Platform**.
-- 🎯 My goal is to grow as a full-stack developer and contribute to impactful projects.
-- 🌱 Always learning — currently diving deeper into APIs, DevOps, and automation.
-- 📚 I believe in **learning by doing** and sharing knowledge with others.
+## 📚 Currently Learning

+- ⚙️ RESTful API integration
+- 🚀 Basic DevOps: pipelines, deployments, and versioning
+- 📦 Power Platform automation and flows
+- 🎨 Responsive and dynamic UI design with Tailwind CSS

 ---

+## 🎯 Fun Facts

+- 🎧 I love learning new techs.
+- 🧩 I enjoy solving logic puzzles and brain teasers.
+- 🛠️ In my free time, I like taking apart old electronics just to understand how they work.

+---

-## ☕ Let's Talk!
+## ☕ Let's connect!

+If you're working on something exciting or just want to chat about tech, I'm always open to new ideas and collaborations.
-I'm always open to collaboration, feedback, or just a chat about tech and ideas.
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/brunofabbio/) or through my [website](https://www.brunofabbiodev.com).
+Reach out via [LinkedIn](https://www.linkedin.com/in/brunofabbio/) or visit my [portfolio](https://www.brunofabbiodev.com).
-Let’s build something amazing together!
+Let’s build something awesome together! 🚀

 ---